singaround/songbook/songs/let-the-bulgine-run-let-the-bulgine-run.md

 _Clear away the track, and let the bulgine run!_

 Oh! the Old Wildcat of the Swallowtail Line,\
+_Ah Hey!
+Ah Ho!
+Are you most done?_\
-She's never a day behind her time!
+She's never a day behind her time!\
+_Clear away the track, and let the bulgine run!_

+_Timme Hey, Rig-a-jig, and a jaunting run..._

 Oh, we're outward bound for New York Town,\
 Them Bowery gals we'll waltz around.